Football Tutorial

 Use replace() method:

-and returns a new string.
+This method searches a given string for a specified value or a regular expression, replaces the specified values with the replacement values and returns a new string.
 This method does not change the original string.

 Example: Replaces JavaScript with World

-var myString = "Hello
+var myString = "Hello JavaScript";

 var result = myString.replace("JavaScript", "World");